ehealthkd/ehealthkd.github.io/docs/pages/2021/index.md

 - Articles must be written in English, five pages minimun.
 - The document format can be Word or LaTeX, but the submission must be in PDF format.
 - Please make sure to follow all the additional instructions provided in the template and respect the layout and formatting:
-  - "The new style is available via our proceedings volume template at <http://ceur-ws.org/Vol-XXX/>
-  - Overleaf users can clone the style from <https://www.overleaf.com/read/gwhxnqcghhdt>
+  - Overleaf users can clone [this project](https://www.overleaf.com/read/fkmpqcfthjcf), which also contains some additional instructions specific to the eHealth-KD Challenge ([PDF version here](/assets/Instructions2021.pdf)).
-  - Offline versions for LaTeX and DOCX are available from <http://ceur-ws.org/Vol-XXX/CEURART.zip>
+  - Offline versions for LaTeX and DOCX are available from [CEUR](http://ceur-ws.org/Vol-XXX/CEURART.zip), but please **make sure** to read the official instructions in the previous link.

 Depending on the final number of participants and the time allocated for the workshop, all or a selected group of papers will be presented and discussed in the Workshop session.

 ### How to cite the challenge and the systems’ working-notes
-In the following link you can find the preliminar bibtexts of the systems’ working-notes.
+We will provide preliminar bibtexts of the systems’ working-notes before the camera ready version.
 In addition, to cite the eHealth-Kd challenge you can use the following preliminar bibtext:
 ````
 @inproceedings{overview_ehealthkd2021,
   author    = {Piad{-}Morffis, Alejandro and
                Guti{\'{e}}rrez, Yoan and
                Estevez{-}Velarde, Suilan and
                Almeida{-}Cruz, Yudivi{\'{a}}n and
                Mu{\~{n}}oz, Rafael and
                Montoyo, Andr{\'{e}}s},